activeguild/css-custom-property-extractor/README.md

 - Parse css custom properties and output typescript files.By importing the output typescript files<br/>
   ,custom properties can be used type-safely in various libraries.
 - Supports `css` and `sass` and `less`.
+- If you are in a vite environment, use the `css-preprocessoroptions` in `vite.config`.

 ## Usage